Yamal LNG infrastructure

-Special ARC7 (Russian arctic classification standards) ice class LNG carriers have been custom-designed and are being built for the Yamal LNG Project.
-The carriers enable year-round navigation without icebreaker support along westbound navigation routes and, during the Arctic summer - along the Northern Sea Route.
+Special ARC7 (Russian arctic classification standards) ice class LNG carriers have been custom-designed and built for the Yamal LNG Project.
+The carriers enable year-round navigation without icebreaker support along westbound navigation routes and, during the Arctic summer — along the Northern Sea Route.

 The carriers design is the result of cooperative work of Russian and international classification societies, the leading research and design institutes, shipyards and ship-owners.
 Vessel design is based on the double action concept: the bow has been adjusted for navigation in open water and thin ice, while the stern has been optimized to enable navigation in severe ice conditions.